What is the School Counselor?

 Chapter 642 of the Experimental Aircraft Association is offering up to two (2) $1000.00 scholarships to assist high school students in the southern MN area who have an interest in learning to fly or acquire the skill to build or repair aircraft (aircraft mechanic).
 The applicant does not have to be solely interested in aviation as a career.
 Application forms are available on line at www.642.eaachapter.org.Forms can be downloaded, copied, or requested from the EAA selection committee – 32128 490th Street, Kasota, MN 56050 or call 507-947-3084.
 Application deadline is : May 15

 Seniors residing in Watonwan county and planning to pursue a career in Agriculture are encouraged to apply for the Vaughn O. Sinclair Scholarship.
 This $1000.00 scholarship is available from the school counselor.
 Completed application due: _______________________

 Scholarships are available to high school seniors or graduates who are planning to pursue a career in a health care field.
 Seniors or graduates from Comfrey high school, Cedar Mountain, Wabasso, Red Rock Central, and Springfield are eligible to apply.
 Applications are available from the school counselor.
-Completed applications are due no later than and should be mailed to Scott Thoreson, Administrator – Mayo Clinic Health System – Springfield, MN.
+Completed applications are due no later than April 25, 2018 and mailed to:

 Windom Area Hospital